liferay/alloyui.com/src/pages/tutorials/ace-editor/index.md

 ---
 title: Ace Editor
-description: What is the Ace Editor?
+description: An embeddable code editor that matches the features of native editors.
-layout: "guide"
+layout: "tutorials"
 weight: 100
 ---